hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 Use the Secondary variant for less important links, when the action color can’t be used, or when creating a list of links.

-For example in an Install page, 'Learn more about Vault'
+For example in an Install page, “Learn more about Vault”

 <Hds::Link::Standalone @text="View clusters" @icon="external-link" @iconPosition="trailing" @color="secondary" @route="components" />